AnkitBisht1317/Java-Notes/Notes/AccessModifier.md

 ![Image](https://github.com/user-attachments/assets/f542c782-459c-4896-ad81-6d570af1e6e4)

 ## 3. Final Modifier
-- final is a modifier applicable for classes,variable and method.
+- final is a modifieapplir applicable for classes,variable and method.
 #### Final Method :
 - whatever method parent has by default available to the child using inheritance if the child not satisfied parent method implimantation then child is allowed redefine the method based on there requirement this process is called overriding.